1999AZZAR/Flask-Simple-File-Server/README.md

 5. **SQLite Database Integration:** FSFS utilizes an SQLite database (`files.db`) to store and manage file metadata.
 The database ensures data persistence and enables efficient retrieval of file information.

+6. **General Folder:** FSFS now includes a "GENERAL_FOLDER" for files with extensions not covered by existing categories.

 ## Installation

 Setting up FSFS is a straightforward process.
 Follow these steps: